gcampede/terrorism-metagraphs/README.md

 # Temporal Meta-Graphs of Terrorism
-This repository contains the data and code for replicating the analyses presented in the paper *"Learning Future Terrorist Targets Through Temporal Meta-Graphs"* authored with **Mihovil Bartulovic** and **Kathleen M. Carley** (School of Computer Science - Carnegie Mellon University).
+This repository contains the data and code for replicating the analyses presented in the paper *"Learning Future Terrorist Targets Through Temporal Meta-Graphs"* authored with **Mihovil Bartulovic** (School of Computer Science - Carnegie Mellon University) and **Kathleen M. Carley** (School of Computer Science - Carnegie Mellon University).
 The work presents several deep learning experiments to forecast future terrorist targets in Afghanistan and Iraq and introduces the idea of temporal meta-graphs and graph-derived time series to capture temporal and operational interdependencies among terrorist events.

-The repo is divided into two main folders: the (1) Datasets and the (2) Code one.
+The repo is divided into three main folders: the (1) Datasets, the (2) Code and the (3) Notebooks one.

 The (1) Dataset folder contains all the datasets that are necessary to replicate the analyses, except for the "gtd7018.csv" file: this is the original GTD dataset as downloaded from the START dedicated website (https://www.start.umd.edu/gtd/).
 The GTD file user has to comply with the end user agreement specified here: https://www.start.umd.edu/gtd/end-user-agreement/ and thus sharing it in this platform is not allowed.
 Users can freely download it at the provided link.